Leo-Mrl/fisheye_stereocalibration/README.md

 ## 2. Mac users : you need XQuartz first

 If you are a Mac user, you can still run this code, but will need to install [XQuartz](https://www.xquartz.org/) beforehand.
 After that, launch XQuartz from the application panel, go to `Preferences` -> `Security` -> `Allow connections from network clients`.
-This is essential to allow the interactive display through Docker.
+This is required to allow the interactive display through Docker.

 ## 3. Quickly running the demo code